Brad1141/Encryptor/README.md

 Does your Encryption device have real-world applications?
   I admit that I am no cryptographer, but I believe that this project can truly help those who use it and I plan on adding features that will make the encryptor more efficient in the near future.
 However most devices are capable of encrypting your messages by themselves and I suggest you rely on those instead because they are professionally made, but if you want a fun, easy way to encrypt your messages than I believe the Encryptor is perfect for you.

-NOTE: Please DO NOT copy any of these files and render it as your own
+NOTE: Please DO NOT copy any of these files and render it as your own Thank you!